After reading and understanding this guide on beef grading, you will know more about beef than 90% of the people out there.

 Wagyu beef is generally regarded as the highest grade due to its extreme levels of marbling.

 Angus beef, which is the most predominant beef in America, averages a BMS of 2 but reaches a maximum BMS of 5.
-Grass-fed beef will grade Choice at best (very little of it may grade Prime, ours does).
+Grass-fed beef will grade Choice at best (very little of it may grade Prime but our grass-fed beef does).

 Wagyu cattle averages BMS 4-6 but depending on genetics, nutrition, and age at time of slaughter, can go all the way up to BMS 11-12.